-In FY 2006-07, the General Assembly created this line item as a way to track the replacement of counties' infrastructure as it relates to CSTARS.
+In FY 2006-07, the General Assembly created this line item as a way to track the replacement of counties' infrastructure as it relates to CSTARS (will become DRIVES after full deployment in 2018).
 In FY 2005-06, \$568,230 was appropriated as an original amount in this program's operating expenses, which was then subsequently transferred to this separate line item by a Joint Budget Committee staff recommendation in March 2006 and has remained unchanged.
-Prior to this appropriation, counties were using equipment purchased in 1999 and 2000.
+Prior to this appropriation, counties used equipment purchased in 1999 and 2000.
 At the time the request was approved, the Office of Innovation and Technology (now the Office of Information Technology (OIT)) had a three year replacement standard.
-This funding is used to completely renew county equipment used in titling and registration every four years, including approximately 250 desktop computers, 30 servers and 30 UPS and switches.
+This funding is used to completely renew county equipment used in titling and registration every four years, including approximately 250 desktop computers, 30 servers, and 30 UPS and switches.